-Different ways of traveling to your destination – popular and unexpected
+Different ways of travelling to your destination

 But what if it’s closer by and you have a choice of driving or flying?
 Or maybe even taking a train?
 A bus?